Image: Copyright free from Pixabay

 ‘What are you, a halfwit?
 I said, close it!’

-Fera could only stand frozen, staring at the stump that was once his right arm, flies buzzing around it.
+Fera could only stand frozen, staring at the stump that was once his right arm.
+It was wrapped in a soiled bandage and had a fly buzzing around it.
 He threw his bedding aside with a grunt and staggered over to the window.
 Fera blushed and looked away; his chest was bare, and he was only wearing a thin pair of britches.
 She could see the outline of his—

 He paused before he drew the curtains shut.
 ‘Who in God’s name are you?’
 Fera lifted her eyes, and for the first time they looked at each other.
 She opened and shut her mouth, touched the scarf around her neck.
 ‘I asked you a question.
 Answer me.’